“Reading is an active, imaginative act; it takes work.” — Khaled Hosseini

 9. Explain how in some ways, but not others, we live in an “era of common men” ourselves.

 Market Revolutions 14

-1. Briefly describe the origins of the Industrial Revolution.
+1. Describe (briefly) the origins of the Industrial Revolution.

 2. Outline the key technological and production innovations of the early Market Revolution in America.

-5. Describe how the cotton gin actually increased rather than decreased the need for southern slaves.
+5. Describe how the cotton gin actually increased rather than decreased the need for enslaved southerners.

 6. Describe the economic impact of the Erie Canal.
 Analyze how it affected the Market Revolution.

 7. Name two ways that the Market Revolution illustrates the saying, necessity is the mother of invention.